theegolf/Q-Commerce-Analysis/readme.md

                 <li>During September, concentrate on strategic analysis for Q3 preparation while also maintaining customer relationships at baseline investment level.
 On Saturday, launch campaigns encouraging user-generated content and community engagement on social media to retain engagement and gather customer preferences for the upcoming quarter.
 Deploy an Email expressing gratitude for August's engagement to existing users to maintain goodwill.
 On Sunday, publish engagement-driven content without sales pressure, such as questions, educational, and lifestyle articles, on social media.
 Analyze available data to create customer segment profiles and predict performance for developing Q3's operational strategies, campaigns, and messaging.
             <td style="vertical-align: top">
                 <li>Weekend: In October, start preparing for the upcoming holiday shopping season by analyzing the marketing landscape, customer shopping behavior, and competitors' strategies.
 Develop creative assets and design campaign architecture according to the analyzed data.
 Maintain customer engagement with an Email newsletter about styling and usage ideas of the new seasonal items.
 Deploy a survey and feedback collection Email with a genuine intent to improve and build recognition and acknowledgement.
 On Sunday, when CPA reaches its peak, focus on offering VIP-experienced holiday campaigns and exclusive holiday deal access programs to high-spending customers, while also launching content showing the benefit of premium users on social media and Email to encourage conversion.
-                <li>In November, prepare Cyber Monday campaigns and the December foundation while also retaining user anticipation for the Black Friday and Cyber Monday.
+                <li>In November, prepare Cyber Monday campaigns and the December foundation while also retaining user anticipation for Black Friday and Cyber Monday.
 Finalize campaigns and technical readiness for both days while starting to develop December's operational strategies, creative assets, and messaging.
 The weekend after Black Friday, express gratitude towards customers' receptivity and start counting down to Cyber Monday.
 On Saturday, when CPA is still low, promote conversion to premium users by delivering last-minute premium conversion campaigns through Email targeting existing users.
 Deploy early access to Cyber Monday deals to premium users while delivering personalized deals to existing users based on their purchasing histories.
 On Sunday, finalize Monday's campaigns and unveil special offers for trending items in the evening.
 Post hourly Cyber Monday promotional offers on social media until Midnight.
                 <li>During December, implement a balanced strategy between holiday conversion opportunities and relationship building for the upcoming Q4.
 Focus on festive shoppers on Saturday by launching additional shopping experience enhancement programs to the base "Express Shipping" campaigns to attract last-minute purchasers.
 Use Email newsletters delivered to existing users for the programs on the weekend.
 Leverage social media's broad reach for last-chance gift shopping advertisements and content to build community engagement.
 Sunday's peak CPA requires shifting focus to high-spending customer acquisition and user retention.
 Deploy premium-positioned gift collection Email recommendations targeting premium segment customers, while utilizing personalized gift recommendation SMS for the top 20% high-spenders.
 Analyze available data to prepare Q4's strategies, creative assets, and messaging patterns.
             </td>
         </tr>